bbkanego/SeerBotAdmin/README.md

 - First SSH to bubuntu using the below command:
 ```
     ssh bkane@ubuntu -p 821

+    // this will ask for pwd. enter the simplest pwd ever.
 ```

 - Next run the command